-One of the most beautiful open spiral galaxies, NGC 1566, also known as Bennett 25, can be found among a number of other galaxies, also known as the Dorado Group, just 2 degrees west of alpha Doradus.
+One of the most beautiful open spiral also known as galaxies.
+NGC 1566.
+Bennett 25, can be found among a number of other galaxies, also known as the Dorado Group, just 2 degrees west of alpha Doradus.
 The galaxy displays a large oval in a slightly north-east to south-west direction with a hazy fringe.
 The eastern and western parts are very flimsy and look like extended spiral arms.
 The large bright core displays a dense nucleus surrounded by a soft envelope.
 A few faint stars and dusty knots can be seen on the surface.